| Jen Currin

 You’ll never be this.

-the plastic stem between your teeth,
+Nor the one where you clenchthe plastic stem between your teeth,

 walk the tightrope across